iskyd/blog/_posts/2024-02-01-zig-bitcoin-part2.md

 This implementation forces me to dive deep in the crypto code in the std lib and well, it's a crap.
 I've started looking in the crypto lib when using secp256k1 (prev article), but I didn't find a way to get it working so I [wrote my implementation of secp256k1](https://github.com/iskyd/walle/blob/main/src/secp256k1/secp256k1.zig).
 This time I've worked with aes and scrypt in order to implement bip38 specs.
 The code of both lib is not clear and tests are not complete.
 I want also to point out that at the time of writing the crypto code inside the zig std lib has not been audited by a security expert.
 [There will be an audit before 1.0 release]( https://github.com/ziglang/zig/issues/5763).
 You can find my implementation of Bip 38 [here](https://github.com/iskyd/walle/blob/main/src/bip38/bip38.zig).
-As of today there is a big major issue in my code: passphrase is not passed as bytes but as a string to the scrypt algorithm.
-This is due to the fact that trying to convert a string to bytes using std.mem.asBytes results in some sort of random behaviour that I have not yet checked.
+As of today there is a big major issue in my code: it doesn't return the same result as other implementation I've tried.

 #### build.zig
 During the development of bip 38 I needed to run tests a lot of times.
 Using zig build test I can execute all the tests, but I just want to run the tests specified in some files.
 Apparently there is no way to specify the files as args using zig build test.
 I can run single test using zig test commmand, but I have to link everything manually, so this would have been result in a Makefile, which I really don't want :)